vikas-singh369/namaste-dsa-vikas/1-warm-up/reverse-integer/ReadMe.md

 ## Approach
 my approach is to reverse the number
-1. store the original: save x  value in `original`
+1. store the originaland create the copy of original value: save xCopy =  `original`
-2. absolute the value of x `x = Math.abs(x)` because i want to handle negative numbers by converting them into positive, and after reversing the number i will restore the sign.
+2. absolute the value of xCopy `xCopy = Math.abs(xCopy)` because i want to handle negative numbers by converting them into positive, and after reversing the number i will restore the sign.

 3. reverse
 ```